 Welcome to the ACM SIGDOC Committee on Structured Authoring and Content Management

-This newly-formed committee seeks to promote collaboration between academic programs in technical communication (professors, students) and industry professionals (writers, architects, trainers, managers).
-Technical communication is a big field, so we’ve narrowed the scope of the committee to structured authoring and management of that structured content.
+This SIGDOC committee promotes collaboration between academic programs in technical communication (professors, students, researchers) and industry professionals (writers, architects, trainers, managers).
+Technical communication is a big field, so we’ve narrowed the scope of the committee to structured authoring and to management of that structured content.
 See Definition of structured content.

 Call for participation

-We’d like to give people interested in participating some feel for proposed activities and deliverables.
-The following roadmap is preliminary and will change as people join the committee and shape its mission.
+We’d like to give people interested in participating some feel for activities and deliverables.
+The following roadmap is a work in progress and will evolve as people join the committee and shape its mission.
 That said, we’ve got to start somewhere.

 Semester Committee activity Contact